CosmoMyzrailGorynych/svelte-hotkeys/README.md

 ```

 > [!NOTE]
 > Keys are handled based on their physical location on a standard QWERTY layout.
-(Basically, ) While this means that hotkeys will be the same no matter whether a user has English, German, Russian, or any other layout, but the hotkeys might be confusing for DVORAK and other less often used keyboard layouts.
+While this means hotkeys will be the same no matter whether a user has English, German, Russian, or any other layout, the hotkeys might be confusing for DVORAK users and those that prefer other keyboard layouts.
 >
 > A good design choice would be communicating hotkeys with more than text: for example, with a keyboard illustration with keys and their actions highlighted.